ShreejalRai/Change-in-renewable-energy/README.md

 * Fourth analysis is a prediction/forecast for Norway's energy generation to the year of 2030.

 :dart: Slicer
-The slicer can be used to change between the four available Scandanavian countries. <br>
+The slicer can be used to change between the four available Scandanavian countries.
+The slicer only changes values you see in the first analysis.<br>
 * Denmark
 * Finland
 * Sweden
 * Norway <br>
-The slicer only changes values you see in the first analysis.